 Sight Raising Blocks

 Just a quick mention.
 These may be necessary in order to get the sights in the right place for you.
-We are all human and we all come in different sizes!
+We are all human and we all come in different shapes and sizes!

 Consistency rears it's head again.
 With your own mat it's the same every time.
 You don't necessarily get to use the same club mat each time.
 Also, you can use your mat to carry kit down to the firing point.